 Curbs are shipped knocked-down and include all necessary assembly hardware, to include foam gasketing tape.
 To assemble the curb, assemble the four sides of the curb with the provided hardware, but leave the hardware loose.
 When the four curb sides are assembled, install the provided mid-rails within the curb walls and then tighten all fasteners.
-See Dimension drawings on pages 6 and 7 for curb dimensions.
+See Dimension drawings for curb dimensions.